wheelofheaven/wheelofheaven.io/content/en/intro/take-aways/extraterrestrial-civilization.md

 ---
 title: "Extraterrestrial civilization"
-description: "Wheel of Heaven is a knowledge base exploring the working hypothesis that life on Earth was intelligently designed by an extraterrestrial civilization, the so-called Elohim."
+description: "The \"Extraterrestrial Civilization\" chapter synthesizes the key takeaways from the site's exploration of the hypothesis that life on Earth was engineered by the Elohim, an advanced extraterrestrial civilization.
+This chapter likely summarizes the journey through ancient scriptures, historical events, and scientific interpretations that support this theory.
+It probably aims to consolidate the insights gained from previous chapters, offering a cohesive understanding of how this extraterrestrial influence might have shaped human history and development, and what implications this has for our perception of humanity's place in the cosmos."
 menu:
   intro:
     parent: "take-aways"